raffaelespazzoli/kubeflow-ocp/readme.md

 # Kubeflow for OpenShift

-This guides helps you set up kubeflow in an existing environment.
+This guides helps you set up Kubeflow in an existing environment.
-We assume that Red Hat ServiceMesh, cert-manager and Red Hat Serverless are already installed.
+We assume that that teh following operators are installed:

+* Red Hat ServiceMesh
+* cert-manager
+* Red Hat Serverless (not tested yet).
+* namespace-configuration-operator
+* resource-locker-operator

 We assume that there is a service mesh control plane fully dedicated to the kubeflow workloads.
-We assume that namespace-configuration-operator is deployed We assume that resource-locker-operator is deployed.

 We set up sso between kubeflow and OpenShift.
-We assume that when an OCP User is created the corresponding kubeflow profile is also created
+When an OCP User is created the corresponding kubeflow profile is also created.

 Prepare notebook image compatible with OCP security